 The provider that’s been looking after gamers longer than just about anyone, Internode offers a $99.99 premium-speed service at 100/40 Mbps with unlimited everything – and the option of including a Fetch TV Mighty box for an extra $10 per month, great for taking a break between gaming sessions.

-Unique in the industry, MyRepublic offers a separate tier of service for gamers, with their GamerPro internet plans promising special custom routing for video games to deliver the best possible performance, a static IP address (extremely desirable for those looking to move into serious streaming and content creation) and a wi-fi hub.
+Unique in the industry, MyRepublic offers a separate tier of service for gamers, with their GamerPro bundles promising special custom routing for games to deliver the best possible performance, a static IP address (extremely desirable for those looking to move into serious streaming and content creation) and a wi-fi hub.
 With unlimited data and unlimited phone calls, these bundles are priced at $79.99 and $94.99 for 50/20 and 100/40 respectively.

 As you can see, there’s a fairly wide range of pricing across different providers, with the general rule that 100/40 speed plans are almost always at the top of the price chain – but with 50/20 plans often surprisingly discounted.
 Trust us, you don’t want to be going for anything less than 50/20, especially if there’s more than one of you using the connection.

 Thanks to the NBN, there’s plenty of quality providers to choose from – happy hunting!